 The Apprentice Transition Plan service will see more support for apprentices made redundant to help them get qualified; to provide a statement of their achievement recognising prior learning and an action plan for their next steps.
 The SCQF Partnership has worked closely with Skills Development Scotland and Scottish Government in the development of resources and training for the Apprentice Transition Plan.

-The COVID-19 pandemic is expected to have a disproportionate impact on young people and the Scottish Government and Skills Development Scotland are putting support for apprentices and young people at heart of recovery.
+The COVID-19 pandemic is expected to have a disproportionate impact on young people and the Scottish Government and Skills Development Scotland are putting support for apprentices and young people at the heart of recovery.

 The introduction of the Apprentice Transition Plan service is part of a range of measures to support the Scottish Government’s Youth Guarantee Scheme with an aim to prevent long-term scarring of youth unemployment.